Paresh Baruah: Role as ULFA leader and demand of Independent Assam

 "I would prefer death as pride rather than being a Commander of principleless cadres and in time, I will prove that.
 I can't betray 14,000 martyrs."

 In March 2013, he castigated Rajkhowa's pronouncement to the journalists that Baruah is still the whole ULFA's commander-in-chief and will also join the ongoing talks," affirming that "he [Baruah] would never come forward for talks with the government under the framework of Constitution as it would not be able to solve the conflict as the solution lay only in restoration of Independence of Assam."
 He further accused the pro-talk faction of forgetting the 14,000 ULFA cadres who drew their last breath while battling with who he termed as the "Indian occupational forces."

 Bhimkanta Buragohain alias Mama, who was one of the senior-most leaders of ULFA, and had held a meeting with Prime Minister Manmohan Singh in 2011 to achieve an understanding between the pro-talk faction of ULFA and the Indian government, once said:

 "I'm sure that if we make some progress in talks, then he [Paresh Baruah] will have no choice but to join us, but if we fail, then he will have a big party in the jungle."

 Baruah expressed sorrow on Buragohain's demise on 19 December 2011, and issued a joint official statement with Bormon stating that the ULFA's members are grieving over his death.
-He described the passing away of Buragohain as a "huge loss" to the organisation.
+He described the death of Buragohain as a "huge loss" to the organisation.
 They further declared a three days mourning, and announced to keep the ULFA's flags lowered in its camps.

 One of his collaborator had alleged that G. K. Pillai had attempted to spread rumor regarding Baruah, to fabricate misconception about him amongst the people of Assam.

 On 30 January 2014, a special court in Chittagong commuted death sentence to Baruah and 13 others for smuggling in 10 truckloads of firearms in 2004.
 On 18 December 2024, The High Court of Bangladesh commuted the death sentence of Paresh Baruah to life imprisonment.
 However, Baruah is unlikely to get intimidated by the Bangladeshi court's verdict, and is expected to continue with his activities.
+On 18 January 2025, his sentence was further reduced to 14 years in jail.

+In June 2025, he was charged by a Guwahati court along with two others after several 'Bomb-like objects' were recovered in Assam.